tendermint/tendermint/docs/rfc/rfc-007-deterministic-proto-bytes.md

 The serialized form of a proto message can be transformed into a canonical representation by applying simple rules to the serialized bytes.
 Re-ordering the serialized bytes would allow Tendermint to produce a canonical byte representation without having to simultaneously maintain a custom proto marshaller.

 This could be implemented as a function in many languages that performed the following steps:

-1. Reordered all fields to be in tag-sorted order.
+1. Set our proto decoder package to remove unknown fields on deserialization.
-2. Reordered all `repeated` sub-fields to be in lexicographically sorted order.
+2. Reordered all fields to be in tag-sorted order.
-3. Deleted all default values from the representation.
+3. Reordered all `repeated` sub-fields to be in lexicographically sorted order.
-4. Set our proto decoder package to remove unknown fields on deserialization.
+4. Deleted all default values from the byte representation.

 This would still require that messages never unmarshal data structures with unknown fields.
 This can be accomplished by defining adding fields to a structure that needs canonicalization